Baton Rouge

 Common Truck Accident Injuries

-Because large trucks and buses can weigh up to 10,000 pounds, they’re typically involved in the most devastating accidents.
-Due to their sheer size, these vehicles have the potential to cause catastrophic injuries and widespread damage, even when collisions occur at relatively low speeds.
+Because large trucks and buses can weigh up to 10,000 pounds, they’re often involved in the most severe accidents.
+Their sheer size means these vehicles frequently cause catastrophic injuries and significant property damage, even at lower speeds.

 Common truck accident injuries include:

-Each of these injuries has the potential to completely derail a person’s life.
-Costly medical care, long recovery times, and loss of work are just a few of the typical ways a truck accident can rob a family of health and financial security.
+Any of these injuries can dramatically disrupt a person’s life.
+Mounting medical bills, extended recovery periods, and reduced ability to work are just a few ways a truck accident can threaten a family’s livelihood and well-being.

 Common Causes of Truck Accidents in Baton Rouge

-Louisiana trucking statistics have remained largely unchanged over the past decade, meaning roads haven’t gotten safer.
-Fatigue remains one of the leading causes of large truck accidents.
-The Federal Motor Carrier Safety Administration (FMCSA) reports that more than 1 in 8 truck accidents are directly caused by tired drivers despite strict regulations limiting driving time and requiring rest.
-That’s a problem: 1 in 4 accidents occur when a driver is on the road for over 17 hours.
-Recent studies show that lack of sleep affects driving performance nearly as much as alcohol.
+Louisiana trucking statistics have remained largely unchanged over the past decade, and roadways have not become safer.
+Fatigue continues as a leading reason for large truck accidents.
+According to the Federal Motor Carrier Safety Administration (FMCSA), more than 1 in 8 truck accidents result from driver fatigue, despite strict rules on rest.
+In fact, 1 in 4 accidents happen when a trucker has been driving for more than 17 hours.
+Studies have shown that lack of sleep impairs a driver as much as alcohol does.

 Other causes of big rig accidents include: